geudde/attic-chest/pages/13.reference/05.porden-coeur/docs.md

 Yet not too long I trust that witching eye,<br>
 I know my danger, and have strength to fly.”<br>
 &emsp;Piqued at his coldness, vowing that his heart<br>
-Should yet be hers if she had charms or art,
+Should yet be hers if she had charms or art,<br>
 She ponder’d on his words, and vainly tried<br>
 To pierce the secret sense they seem’d to hide.<br>
 (The voice, through the barr’d vizor heard alone,<br>